|

 Hanna book and orchestra the reading exercises around the drums.

-This will spark many drum fill ideas!
+Practice these and it will spark many drum fill ideas!

-try not to move things around too much.
+239. If you sit in on someone else's drumset, try not to move things around too much.
 Although they will often

 tell you it's OK, keep things as close to where they already